Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 Check for upstream changes:

-Bash# pwd: path/to/your/local/copy/of/your/fork/ git fetch upstream git rev-list --count <your-branch-name>..upstream/master # (1)
+Bash# pwd: path/to/your/local/copy/of/your/fork/ git fetch upstream git rev-list --count <your-branch-name>..upstream/master # (1)- πββοΈ You need to replace

-with the branch name created in step C.a.2.
+<your-branch-name>with the branch name created in step C.a.2.

 - πββοΈ You need to replace